OpenDriveLab/Birds-eye-view-Perception/docs/data_preparation.md

 ### Waymo mini dataset
 We also provide a mini Waymo dataset in Kitti format which includes 1/5 Waymo v1.3 dataset.
-You can download the Waymo mini dataset from [Google Drive](https://drive.google.com/drive/folders/1gOz4XcyaKQFKCnD4TAY1vREt82_QsHPM?usp=sharing) and extract the data following the [folder structure](#structure).
+You can download the Waymo mini dataset from [Google Drive](https://drive.google.com/drive/folders/1gOz4XcyaKQFKCnD4TAY1vREt82_QsHPM?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1ho1_orT_iNanJpZYla5fNg?pwd=w7zz#list/path=%2F), and extract the data following the [folder structure](#structure).
 As for the extraction, you can use the commands below.
 ```
 cat training.tar.gz* | tar -xzv
 ```